deathworlders/online/content/book/deathworlders/chapter-20-exorcisms.md

 "Doctor."
 Arés said.
 “I *know.* But I am talking about an ongoing investigation here that, if it’s not handled properly, could mean that Sara will be only one of the *first* victims.
 There are lives at stake here, a great many of them.”

 "This is the worst thing I have ever done to a man." he added.
-“And...
-God willing some day I’ll be able to tell you the whole truth and you’ll understand why.
+“And...God willing some day I’ll be able to tell you the whole truth and you’ll understand why.
 But if that day’s ever going to come, then this secret needs to stay kept, and a hint is all I can give you.
 I give it in the hope that an educated man like yourself will be able to decipher it.”

 Tisdale *was* an intelligent man.
 He may have been a hopelessly idealistic ultra-liberal with the appearance of a death-metal viking warrior, but he was also a scientist with well-honed powers of deduction.
 It didn’t take him long to mull over the hint.